 Lisbon: Wandering

 I landed in Lisbon (aka Lisboa) today.
 Well, the flight and landing weren’t exactly all up to me.
 A plane and its crew were a tremendous help in that.
-But I stowed my table and buckled my seatbelt at the appropriate moments.
+But I stowed my table and buckled my seatbelt at the appropriate moment.
 So, there’s that.
 It’s not like I didn’t do my bit.

 When I got to my hotel, I met up with my brother, who arrived in Lisbon last night.
 We then went out for lunch because, hey, world travellers gotta eat, don’t ya know?